ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

 ## Create easy cloud VM

-Easycloud github action is setup to provide you a blank infrastructure (VM or Kub) with nothing installed (no jans, no flex, just OS).
+Easycloud github action is setup to provide you machine with jans (docker) installed on it.

-- For VMs choose `do`(digital ocean) and for k8s choose `aws`
-- `VM` and `do` are default, and for Jans if you wnat 4-core 8gb machine then everything is set, just change the region from nyc1 to blr1 if you want to.

 - go to this action in https://github.com/GluuFederation/easycloud/actions/workflows/create_ephemerals_envs.yml
 - click on `run workflow button`.
 It'll give you a popup form to fill.
+- For VMs choose `do`(digital ocean) and for k8s choose `aws`
+- `VM` and `do` are default, and for Jans if you wnat 4-core 8gb machine then everything is set, just change the region from nyc1 to blr1 if you want to.
+- in the select branch as `main` or give a commit number
+- in persistence, select `pgsql`

 - To create a VM on AWS with 2 core and 8 GB, Ubuntu22.04 for 12 hours use the following inputs
  - ![image](https://github.com/ossdhaval/mysite/assets/343411/633e8bb4-406a-4444-a5fd-b25efd090fdf)
  - ![image](https://github.com/ossdhaval/mysite/assets/343411/e9ef6875-ba48-4045-9e9b-dacffa2349db)